Ilocano people: Languages

 Ilocanos are predominantly trilingual, with Iloco as their first language and Filipino (Tagalog) and English as their second languages.
 Due to migration and interactions with other ethnolinguistic groups, some Ilocanos have also become multilingual, acquiring proficiency in various regional languages.

 In Pangasinan, some Ilocanos can understand or speak Pangasinan and Bolinao.
 In the Cagayan Valley, Ilocanos may have varying degrees of familiarity with Ibanag, Itawis, Ivatan, Gaddang, Yogad, Isinai, and Bugkalot.
 In Central Luzon, particularly in the provinces of Zambales and Tarlac, Ilocanos may also have knowledge of Sambal and Kapampangan.

 In the Cordillera Administrative Region, Iloco serves as a lingua franca among different Cordilleran (Igorot) ethnolinguistic groups where it is spoken as a secondary language by over two million people.
 Some Ilocanos in Abra speak Itneg, while those in Benguet and Baguio may know Kankanaey and Ibaloi.
 In Apayao and Kalinga, they may also speak Isnag and Kalinga languages.

 In Hawaii, 17% of those who speak a non-English language at home speak Iloco, making it the most spoken non-English language in the state.

 Ilocanos who have migrated to Mindanao, particularly in the Soccsksargen and Caraga region, often adopt Hiligaynon, Cebuano, or other indigenous languages, such as Butuanon and Surigaonon, due to cultural integration with local ethnic groups.
 Over time, many Ilocanos in Mindanao have assimilated into the Cebuano-speaking majority (Hiligaynon-speaking in case of Soccsksargen), often identifying as Visayans.

 While some retain Ilocano as a second or third language, younger generations in Mindanao primarily speak Cebuano or Hiligaynon, with limited knowledge of Ilocano.
 In Zamboanga City and Basilan, Ilocanos and their descendants commonly speak Chavacano, reflecting the region's distinct linguistic landscape and cultural diversity.

 The pre-colonial writing system of the Ilocano people, known as kur-itan or kurdita, has garnered interest in recent years, with proposals to revive the script through educational initiatives in Ilocano-majority areas such as Ilocos Norte and Ilocos Sur.

 Religion

-The religious landscape of the Ilocano people is largely shaped by Roman Catholicism, a lasting influence of Spanish colonization, which began in the mid-16th century.
-This introduction of Christianity deeply impacted the spiritual customs and beliefs of the Ilocanos.
-However, indigenous traditions and practices continue to persist.
-This fusion of faiths has created a distinct religious identity, reflecting both the historical impact of colonization and the resilient spirit of Ilocano culture.
-Today, Ilocano religious identity continues to evolve, influenced by both traditional customs and modern developments, while remaining closely connected to their cultural heritage.
+San Agustin Church of Paoay, a Catholic Baroque church and UNESCO World Heritage Site, and one of the most significant religious landmarks for Ilocano devotees.

+Tumba, a traditional practice of honoring the dead during All Saints' Day in Paoay, featuring atang (also known as umras), a traditional Ilocano food offering, alongside Catholic religious symbols, illustrating Ilocano folk Catholicism.

+The Ilocanos are predominantly Roman Catholic, a result of the introduction of Christianity during the Spanish colonization in the mid-16th century.
+Many Ilocanos also integrate indigenous rituals and pre-colonial customs into their religious practice, creating a form of folk Catholicism.
+This syncretic blend of Catholic doctrine and animist traditions has played a central role in shaping Ilocano spiritual life and cultural practices.